If you’ve ever wondered why we kiss under the mistletoe and how the plant got that strange name, well, wonder no more.

 - Poinsettias Are Not Poisonous

-- The Roman historian Pliny the Elder described in detail the ritual performed by the Druids collecting mistletoe: “Here we must mention the reverence felt for this plant by the Gauls.
+- The Druids also considered mistletoe sacred.
+The Roman historian Pliny the Elder described in detail the ritual performed by the Druids collecting mistletoe: “Here we must mention the reverence felt for this plant by the Gauls.
 The Druids — for thusly are their priests named – hold nothing more sacred than the mistletoe and the tree that bears it, as long as that tree be an oak….
 Mistletoe is very rarely encountered; but when they do find some, they gather it, in a solemn ritual….
 After preparing for a sacrifice and a feast under the oak, they hail the mistletoe as a cure-all and bring two white bulls there, whose horns have never been bound before.
 A priest dressed in a white robe climbs the oak and with a golden sickle cuts the mistletoe, which is caught in a white cloak.
 Then they sacrifice the victims, begging the god, who gave them the mistletoe as a gift, to make it propitious for them.
 They believe that a potion prepared from mistletoe will make sterile animals fertile, and that the plant is an antidote for any poison.
 Such is the supernatural power with which peoples often invest even the most trifling things” (Natural History, XVI, 249-251; translation by David Beaulieu)

-- Another custom in England concerning mistletoe was for young girls to take a mistletoe leaf and put it under their pillows at night.
+- Another custom in England concerning mistletoe was for young girls to each take a mistletoe leaf and put it under their pillows at night.
 They would then supposedly dream about a particular boy or man they wanted to marry someday.
 In the morning, they would burn the leaf.
 If it crackled while it burned, that was said to mean they would have an unhappy marriage with the one they dreamed about.
 If it burned without crackling, they would supposedly have a happy marriage with that person, if they were to wed them.

 Expand for References: